SPETM International Conference 2026

 • Abstract: Maximum 200 words.

-• References: 15 references recommended; excessive self-citation (above 10%) should be avoided.
+• References: Only use appropriate references; excessive self-citation (above 10%) should be avoided.

 • Language: English only; manuscripts must be grammatically sound and clearly written.